wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Tutorials/exoscale/hardcore-deployment-method.md

 This will leave you with a script:

 >     ${BUILD_HOME}/userdatascripts/${userdatascript}

 where ${userdatascript} is the descriptive name you gave when prompted.

-Edit the userdata script (../userdatascripts/${userdatascript} )
+Have a look at the userdata script

+>     vi ${BUILD_HOME}/userdatascripts/${userdatascript}

-Now, for this userdata script that you have generated instead of the vanilla initial script, follow  [Build Machine Setup](./buildmachine.md) as it applies to your userdata script.
+Now, substitute this userdata script that you have generated instead of the default initial script when you follow  [Build Machine Setup](./buildmachine.md).
+When you use your userdata script instead of the default init script, the build will proceed automatically with no need for interaction from you.
+Once you have a user data script you can use it for repeated deployments tweaky it as necessary for each deployment cycle.